jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (iii) as a Chairman or member of any local authority or any board, council, committee, or other body, subject to subsection (4); or
   (d) any activity to the extent to which the activity involves the making of exempt supplies; or (e) an activity involving the supply of goods, including a deemed supply under section 5(3), that a registered person has elected is not a taxable activity, provided—
-    (i) the person has not previously claimed a deduction under section 20(3) for the supply of goods before the goods are sold; and
+    (i) the person has not previously claimed a deduction under section 20(3) for the goods before the goods are sold, excluding non-integral deductions; and
     (ii) the goods were not acquired for the principal purpose of making taxable supplies; and (iii) the goods were not used for the principal purpose of making taxable supplies; and (iv) the goods were not acquired as zero-rated supplies under section 11(1)﻿(m) or (mb), unless the person has chosen to return the nominal GST component as output tax under section 20(3J)﻿(a)﻿(iv).
 (4) Despite subsection (3)﻿(b), (c)﻿(iia), and (c)﻿(iii), if a director, member, or other person referred to in those paragraphs is paid a fee or another amount in relation to their engagement, occupation, or employment in circumstances in which they are required to account for the payment to their employer, the payment is treated as consideration for a supply of services by the employer to the person who made the payment to the director, member, or other person.
 (5) For the purposes of subsection (3)﻿(b) and (c)﻿(iii), if a person in carrying on a taxable activity, accepts an office, any services supplied by that person as holder of that office are deemed to be supplied in the course or furtherance of that taxable activity.
+(6) For the purposes of subsection (3)﻿(b), a person is not engaged, occupied, or employed under a contract of service if the person is—
+  (a) a specified contractor, as defined in section 6 of the Employment Relations Act 2000; or (b) not an employee under that section because their employment status is determined as other than an employee under another Act.

 ### 7 Act to bind Crown
 This Act shall bind the Crown.